-Pro tip: You should never have to say “Thank you” to indicate that your presentation is over.
+Pro tip: You should never have to say “Thank you” to indicate that a sales presentation is over.
 It should be clear to the audience!

-It’s natural to want to tell your audience all about the features that make your product or service is the best on the market.
-Instead, tell your audience why it *matters* that your product can do what it does, and why it’s important that a job be done just the way that your company can do it for them.
+You’ll feel compelled to tell your audience all about the features that make your product or service is the best on the market.
+Resist that urge.
+Instead, tell your audience why it *matters* that your product can do what it does and why it’s important that a job be done just the way that your company can do it.
 Convince them to hire you by telling them the benefits of doing so!

 Consider how you might use the following as you present benefits:

 Emotional words to further capitalize on the power of talking about benefit.

 Vocal intonation and body movements to break up the conversation